cecileung1208/Homework/Unit 7 - SQL Challenge/README.md

 **Note: be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.**

-The below table shows which table corresponds to which CSV file and the import should be run in the following order.
+The below table shows which table corresponds to which CSV file and the import should be run in the following order:

 | SQL Table Name    | Corresponding CSV Table |
 | ------------- | ------------- |